“Among all the countries, why chose Hong Kong?” I asked my foreign friend, Kai*, as we were wandering around in Tsim Sha Shui.

 Hong Kong is actually an ever-changing, exhilarating city.
 There’s Chungking Mansions, where many people from South Asia live in and sell their traditional curry.
 When you pass by Tsim Sha Tsui, you will be stopped by the staff and given a coupon of their restaurants.
 Also, there are high-scale bars in Central, filled with Europeans who enjoy a drink after work.
 On Sundays, domestic helpers gather in Mong Kok and Causeway Bay.
 They sit on a piece of cloth singing, eating, and listening to the radio in their language.
 When you listen closely to all the sounds in Hong Kong, it truly is like a processed sausage, mixed with all types of meats with all types of flavours.

 Kai and I then scurried to the restaurant until a couple blocked our way.
-The couple, still dressed in suit, walked moderately fast.
-I think it was fine on a Friday evening to enjoy a slower-than-normal moment.
+The couple, still dressed in suit, walked moderately fast, which was fine on a Friday evening to enjoy a slower-than-normal moment.
 However, perhaps influenced by the vibe of the city, Kai was agitated.
 He moaned about the couple and blew a loud, sustained whistle to signal them to get out of the way.
 Yes, it called the couple’s attention.
-They looked back — but at once turned their face to front again with nonchalance.
+They looked back — but at once turned their face to the front again with nonchalance.

 Hong Kongers breathe efficiency to survive.
 But maybe every human being needs some relaxing time.
 Normally, we are critical and on our guard for everything.
 Public transportation, such as MTR and bus, should operate with utter precision, arriving at the time it displays on the shift screen.
 Restaurants should serve food after 5 minutes we order.
 We can’t miss one second.